NazraJN/Suicide_rates/README.md

 # Objectives
 This project analyses suicide rates among men and women from selected countries to achieve the following objectives:

-1. To examine the trend in suicide rates between 1950 to 2005
+1. To examine the trend in global suicide rates between 1950 to 2005
 2. To compare variations in suicide rates by country
-3. To compare variations in suicide rates by gender
+3. To compare variations in suicide prevalence by gender

 # Dataset